 - As of September 2019, the most current data on abortions by race from Guttmacher is from 2014 and is limited to only the percentage of abortions.
 Read our analysis here.

-- As of September 2019, the CDC’s most current numbers for race/ethnicity are from 2015 but only include 30 reporting areas.
-Read our analysis here.
+- As of November 2020, the CDC’s most current numbers for race/ethnicity are from 2018, but only include 31 reporting areas.

-- Planned Parenthood committed nearly 40% of all abortions in 2017.
+- Planned Parenthood committed 40 percent of all abortions in 2018.
 But they don’t break down their abortion numbers by race.

 The reasons given for abortion:

 Not all states report abortion data, and only a few states require “reasons” to be given; therefore, this data is extremely limited.

 - To date, Live Action News has not reviewed the most recent state reports on abortions for “reasons.”
 Our most recent analysis was conducted in 2018 and some of these numbers have since been updated.
 Read it here.